-The Company and its subsidiaries are subject to various claims from other parties, and is actively defending against these claims.
+The Company and its subsidiaries are subject to various claims from other parties, and are actively defending against these claims.
 An adverse outcome on one or more of these claims could significantly impact the future cash flows of the Company.
-Refer to "Legal Proceedings and Regulatory Actions".